dlguswo333/dlguswo333.github.io/markdown/2023/12-19-en-migrate-blog-to-sveltekit-styling.md

 I have never used [tailwind][tailwind] but heard it is great.
 I chose tailwind to add styles to the blog.
 The reasons behind are these advantages:

-- No need to name class names<br>
+- **No need to name class names**<br>
     Programmers always have tough times naming things.
 CSS class names are no exception.
     I myself think CSS classes are tricky as there are many classes that do the similar things but have something that are different from each other.
-- No need to manage CSS files<br>
+- **No need to manage CSS files**<br>
     When building an Web App with CSS files, I need to focus on two files: one for JavaScripts, another for styles.
     With tailwind I can focus one single file solely as tailwind codes are integrated into JavaScript files.
-- Pre-defined classes are very useful and pretty already.<br>
+- **Pre-defined classes are very useful and pretty as they are.**<br>
     This came to me with great advantages.
 I have used tailwind's pre-defined styles (classes) quite frequently and I hardly had to resort to vanilla CSS.
 Especially, **they are beautiful on their own**.
     I am terrible at choosing colors.
-    When I found nice looking color themes online and applied them to my projects, they look awful and I didn't know why.
+    When I found nice looking color themes online and applied them to my projects, they looked awful and I didn't know why.
     Ctrl+C/Ctrl+V magic does not work when it comes to me, and styling.
     But tailwind, the colors, red, slate, blue and etc, they look awesome and pretty.

-I followed tailwind's guide to setup in my project: [link](https://tailwindcss.com/docs/guides/sveltekit).
+I followed tailwind's guide to setup in my project: [link][tailwind-guide].

 ## Caveat
 ### Class names in the tailwind code should be **statically** extractable.
-What we mean by 'static' is that class names should be retrievable without executing the code;
+What we mean by 'static' is that class names should be extractable without executing the code;
 the class names should be written in the code as complete unbroken strings.
-You may also use inline styles to evade the problem.

 ```jsx
     {/** This don't work since the class names cannot be statically extractable. */}